 Split the chiles and remove the seeds and stems.
 (If you are sensitive to chiles, wear gloves.)
 Microwave chiles on high for 15 seconds.
 Wait 10 seconds, then nuke again for another 15 seconds.
 (See Notes below.)
 Set aside.

-Place 1 cup of chicken broth in a 4-cup glass measuring cup.
+Place 3/4 cup of chicken broth in a 4-cup glass measuring cup.
 Microwave the broth for 1 minute.
 Add the chiles, cilantro, and cumin.
 Cover the measuring cup with plastic wrap, vent a small spot, and microwave again for 2 minutes.
 Then add the tomatoes.
 Use an immersion blender to process until smooth.
 (Alternatively, pour into a blender and puree until smooth.)
 Set aside.
-(Yields about 3 cups of red sauce.)

 (The Red Chile Sauce may be made up to 3 days in advance.
 Cover and refrigerate.
-Warm to room temperature before using.)
+Warm to room temperature before using.
+You may also freeze the sauce.
+Divide the end result in half and freeze in separate containers.
+You’ll need about 1-1/2 cups for this recipe.)

 For the Beef: